-The Shopify blog features a range of topics which could be useful for small business owners and vendors, from marketing and company culture tips, to case studies and success stories.
+The Shopify blog features a range of topics which could be useful for small business owners and vendors, from marketing and company culture tips, to case studies, ecommerce accounting solutions, and success stories.

 The blog page uses a lot of whitespace to attract the reader to the content itself, however the use of images for each article could detract from this.